-Starting in September 2020, a £7.5m project to relieve station crowding and support more reliable train services will get underway at Denmark Hill.
+Work progressing well on a £7.5m project to relieve station crowding and support more reliable train services at Denmark Hill

 Passenger numbers at the station have tripled in the last fifteen years, causing crowding and congestion at entrances, on walkways and platforms.

 This means passengers take more time to exit the station, and to get on and off trains, delaying services on lines leading into the station and the wider network.

 A new, second entrance

 - A new, second entrance at Windsor Walk will be built, making it easier for passengers to enter and exit the station.

 - This entrance will be ideally located for the two major hospitals adjacent to the railway, once the walking route through the Maudsley Hospital re-opens.

 Extended canopies and more platform space